AdaCore/learn/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

        Increment (X);
     end Show_Precondition_Violation;

-Similarly, consider the incorrect implementation of function ``Absolute`` below, which violates its postcondition.
+Similarly, consider the incorrect implementation of function :ada:`Absolute` below, which violates its postcondition.
 Likewise, one way to detect this error is by compiling the function with assertions enabled and testing with inputs that trigger the violation.
 Another way, one which again doesn't